dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-17-machine-learning-brainstorming.md

 But this would be a methodological mistake again.
 We should do a CV with all 5000 features instead.

-## Parametric vs. non parametric models
+## Parametric vs. non-parametric models

 There are two types of models:
 * parametric
-* non parametric
+* non-parametric

 In a parametric model, the number of parameters is fixed.
 In a nonparametric model the number of parameters can grow.